AideenM12/Joyce-English-School-MS4/TESTING.md

 2. Navigate to [https://joyce-english-school.herokuapp.com/](https://joyce-english-school.herokuapp.com/)
 3. Navigate to the contact page.
 4. Fill out the contact form as instructed.
-5. Observe the 'thank you' message that confirms the school has recieved the user's message.
+5. Observe the 'thank you' message that confirms the school has received the user's message.

 **Expected Result:**
 The user will be easily able to contact the school through the site's contact page.